A scalable solution to the nearest neighbor search problem through local-search methods on neighbor graphs: Experimental results

 \section{Experimental results}

-In this section, we compare the experimental performance of our technique against APG, RCT, KNR, FLANN, and LSH.
-Unfortunately, PQ and its variants depend on the distance function and the underlying vector space structure; PQ is highly scalable and has been tested in very large datasets.
-However, PQ is linked to the vector structure of the dataset, and $L_2$ is fixed as the distance function.
-In contrast, our approach is independent of the underlying vector space structure, and it works without restriction of the distance function.
-We selected KNR as a representative of related indexes like MIF~\cite{AGSmetric2014}, PP-Index \cite{Eppindex2014}, and CNAPP~\cite{TCNis2012}; this decision is based on previous studies \cite{KNR2015} showing the competitive performance of this index.
-Notice also that the comparison of PQ with FLANN explored in \cite{jegou2011product} (\S\ref{section/intro}) can be used to extrapolate the comparison with our techniques.

-Our experiments were performed on a 24-core Intel Xeon 2.60 GHz workstation with 256GB of RAM, running CentOS 7.
-We do not use the multiprocessing capabilities in the search process.
-We kept both the index and the database in memory.
-We select synthetic and real databases benchmarks; in particular, we selected the following databases:
+In this section, we compare our techniques with the state of the art alternatives.
+Our experiments were performed on an Intel(R) Xeon(R) CPU E5-2640 v3 @ 2.60GHz workstation with 16-core and 128 GiB of RAM, running Linux CentOS 7.
+We do not use the multiprocessing capabilities in the search process, and both indexes and databases are maintained in the main memory.
+We select synthetic and real benchmarks.
+Unless otherwise specified, we report the performance of querying for $30$ nearest neighbors for all datasets.
+More detailed, the datasets and query sets are listed below:

-\begin{itemize} \item[--- \textsf{Nasa}.]
-This database is a collection of $40,150$ vectors of 20 coordinates obtained from the SISAP benchmark (\url{http://www.sisap.org}).
-It uses $L_2$ as distance function.
-A sequential search completes on $0.005$ seconds on our testing machine.

-\item[--- \textsf{Colors}.]
-The second benchmark is a set of $112,682$ color histograms (112-dimensional vectors) with $L_2$ distance, also from SISAP.
-A sequential search uses $0.053$ seconds.